grenadium/ShugoConsole/README.md

 The program can be compiled using QMake or Qt Creator.
 You will need a Platform SDK with ntdll.lib.
+The program was developped with Visual C++ 2012 and should compile with GCC (MinGW)

 Generating the MSI installer
 ----------------------------